relab/bchain/README.md

-# bchain
+# BChain implementation in Go

-BChain implementation in Go
+Caveat: This is just a test to see that we can use gRPC bidirectional stream connections to implement this.

-## To compile
+## How to compile and run bchain

 First ensure that you have Go installed, and `$GOPATH` set up, along with `$PATH` set to include `$GOPATH/bin`.
 (This should all be according to standard Go install instructions.)